-More of a bushy shrub or perhaps a small tree, Acacia Longifolia is useful in land reclamation where it can provide protection for smaller or slower growing species.
+More of a large bushy shrub or perhaps a small evergreen tree, Acacia Longifolia is useful in land reclamation where it can provide protection for smaller or slower growing species.

 It grows well in a range of soils including coastal sandy soil as long as drainage is good.
 Growing naturally along the east coast of Australia through to South Australia, life span is around 4 – 7 years.